 If you’re a federal employee facing an adverse action, reading these statistics is probably fairly disheartening.
 It certainly looks like a long road ahead if you want to get a long suspension or a removal overturned.
 Certainly, that will be the case if the agency administered the adverse action properly and you engaged in the misconduct as charged.
 However, these statistics can only tell us so much.
 There are many other factors that can change the outcome of a case.
 Also, keep in mind that only about half of the cases reflected in these statistics are appeals from adverse actions, the remaining half make up a diverse group of other actions that are appealable to the MSPB.
 Another significant factor that can skew these numbers, is that many of the appellant’s that appear before the board do so by themselves, they are unrepresented, or in lawyer speak “pro se.”
 Litigating a case before the MSPB is difficult, there are pages of regulations you need to follow and missing deadlines can foreclose you from filing your case, getting discovery, or seeking review if the judge made an error in the initial decision.
 That is why it is helpful to hire someone who has experience litigating cases before the MSPB.
 That that does not just mean hiring any attorney.
 Unfortunately, I met quite a few potential clients who come to me only after a state-law-focused employment law attorney has done irreparable harm to their case.
 Federal employment law is a unique and distinct area and generally you should only hire federal employment lawyers to represent you before the Merit Systems Protection Board.

 I hope this article was helpful and informative.
 Federal employment law is a very niche practice and there seems to be quite a bit of misunderstanding on this topic.
-If you are a federal employee facing an adverse action feel free to contact us for a free consultation.

 Turning back to the introductory questions from this article: